Green Bay Packers move up to draft NDSU WR Christian Watson | News Channel 3-12

 AP Sports Writer

 GREEN BAY, Wis.
 (AP) — North Dakota State’s Christian Watson will try to become the latest wide receiver to find success with the Green Bay Packers.
-The Packers traded up 19 spots in the second round Friday to take Watson with the 34th overall selection in the NFL draft.
-Green Bay opened the day with two second round picks at No. 53 and No. 59 overall.
-The Packers traded both of those picks to the Minnesota Vikings for the right to take Watson at No. 34.
+The Packers traded up 19 spots in the second round to take Watson with the 34th overall selection in the NFL draft.
+The Packers also selected UCLA offensive lineman Sean Rhyan in the third round with the 92nd pick.
+The Packers enter Saturday with two picks in the fourth round, one in the fifth and three in the seventh.